jbottum/t5pat/langchain_markdown20.md

 Answer: The light bulb was invented by Thomas Edison.

 ```
 The XL version did better than the Large model on several questions (logical, cause and effect, deductive, and inductive) but answered one of the two questions.
-It did not answer most of the first questions in each series and it also missed some that the Large got correct (conterfactual, analogical).
+It did not answer most of the first questions in each series and when it did (for logical reasoning i.e. next number sequence), it answered incorrectly.
+It also missed some questions that the Large got correct (conterfactual, analogical).

-## Future reading
+## Further reading

 The following provides relevant material to further your education on these topics.